Training Path of Extra Inference

 3. Choose one of the following steps:

-• Advance floors → Target item will automatically be identified, clearing the dungeon.
+• Advance floors → Target item will be identified automatically, clearing the dungeon.

 • Read an Identifier Scroll → Target item will be the only item identified even with a lucky use.

-If the target item became identified, don't give up! - It's fine as long as no other item gets identified.
+If the target item became identified early, don't give up! - It's fine as long as nothing else gets identified.

-This strategy can be used for any item category, but can be difficult depending on identification progress.
+This strategy can be used for any item category, but can be difficult depending on ID progress.

-1. Place all unidentified items on the ground, and don't pick up any new unidentified items.
+1. Place all unidentified items down, and don't pick up any new unidentified items.

 • This includes any items you assigned names to that have green names.

-2. Rush stairs until you descend past 20F, clearing the dungeon.
+2. Rush to the stairs on all floors until you descend past the final floor, clearing the dungeon.

 Parallel Play for Appraiser's Bracelet